Clive Myrie: Career

-Myrie joined the BBC in 1987 as a trainee local radio reporter, on the corporation's graduate journalism programme.
+Myrie joined the BBC in 1987 as a trainee local radio reporter, on the Corporation's graduate journalism programme.
 His first assignment was as a reporter for Radio Bristol in 1988, returning to the BBC after a year with Independent Radio News.
 He then reported for Points West, and latterly BBC Television and Radio News.

-In 1996 he became a BBC foreign correspondent and has since reported from more than 80 countries.
+In 1996, he became a BBC foreign correspondent and has since reported from more than 90 countries.
 He initially became the BBC's Tokyo correspondent, and was then the Los Angeles correspondent from 1997 to 1999.
-He was appointed a BBC Asia Correspondent in 2002 and was Paris correspondent from 2006 to 2007.
+He was appointed BBC Asia Correspondent in 2002 and was Paris correspondent from 2006 to 2007.
 His career has encompassed major stories such as the impeachment of U.S. President Bill Clinton, and wars in Kosovo, Afghanistan and Iraq.
 During the invasion of Iraq by coalition forces in March 2003, Myrie was an embedded correspondent with 40 Commando Royal Marines, joining them initially on HMS Ocean and subsequently during operations on the Al-Faw Peninsula.
-Myrie had to write a "goodbye" letter to his family, in case of his death due to the danger this particular assignment posed.
+Due to the danger this particular assignment posed, Myrie had to write a "goodbye" letter to his family, in case of his death.

 After latterly serving as Europe correspondent based in Brussels, he was appointed a presenter on the BBC News Channel in April 2009, replacing the retired Chris Lowe.
 Since joining BBC News, Myrie has presented the BBC Weekend News and weekend editions of BBC News at Ten and BBC Breakfast, both on BBC One.
 In June 2014, he began presenting weekday bulletins on BBC One.

-In September 2010 Myrie broke the story that ETA had declared a unilateral ceasefire after he met an ETA operative in Paris, who handed over a tape of the organisation's leaders making the declaration.
+In September 2010, Myrie broke the story that ETA had declared a unilateral ceasefire after he met an ETA operative in Paris, who handed over a tape of the organisation's leaders making the declaration.

 He has presented the 18:30-to-midnight slot, Monday to Thursday, on the BBC News Channel.
 During the 2015 general election, he was the main presenter of Election Tonight at 19:30 and 21:30.
-Since 2019, Myrie has focused on BBC One network bulletins with the evening shift presented by a set of relief presenters.
+Since 2019, Myrie has focused on BBC One network bulletins with the evening shift presented by a set of relief presenters, until it merged with BBC World News, but can still present and report on the channel during major breaking news or on location, such as during the 2022 Russian invasion of Ukraine or as their election presenter.

 Myrie reported extensively from Kathmandu on the earthquake that struck the city on 25 April 2015, including the rescues of two Nepali citizens who were found alive under two collapsed buildings on 30 April 2015.
 In October 2017, Myrie visited Bangladesh to report on the Rohingya refugee crisis.